Frequently Asked Questions

 What is University School of the Lowcountry?

-Founded in 2007, University School of the Lowcountry (USL) is a non-profit, 501(c)(3) tax-exempt, independent intermediate/middle school (grades 3-8 for 2010-2011) in Mount Pleasant, South Carolina.
+Founded in 2007, University School of the Lowcountry (USL) is a non-profit, 501(c)(3) tax-exempt, independent intermediate/middle school/high school (grades 3-12) in Mount Pleasant, South Carolina.
 It has been accredited by the South Carolina Independent School Association (SCISA) since 2008, and It serves families and the communities within the greater-Charleston area of South Carolina.

 Why was USL founded?

 The founding members of USL recognized the strong demand for a high-quality independent school for high-achieving students that was located in the East Cooper area of the Lowcountry.
 After a thorough feasibility study, they gathered together a team of expert advisors and like-minded parents to bring their vision to fruition.

 An independent school is governed by a board of trustees and funded by tuition, endowment and contributions.
 University School is a not-for-profit institution, with no government or religious affiliation, and is not a charter school.
 The decision to operate under an independent structure was made conscientiously and stems from four principles: